 Lupus is a chronic (long-term) disease.
-It causes inflammation (swelling) in the body.
-It mainly affects the joints and muscles.
-Other parts of the body, such as the skin, kidneys, and heart may also be affected.
+It causes inflammation in the body.
+It mainly affects the joints, skin, and muscles.
+Lupus can affect almost any part of the body, and other common sites affected by lupus include the kidneys, blood cells, lungs, brain, nerves, intestines, eyes, mouth, and heart.
 Lupus is an autoimmune disease.
 This means that immune cells in the body begin attacking normal body cells.
 The cause of this is not known.

 Common symptoms include:

 A butterfly-shaped rash across the bridge of the nose and cheeks or a disk-shaped rash on the face, neck, or chest

 Sun sensitivity (a short time in the sun may lead to severe sunburn or rash)